natepmay/hose-race/README.md

 TODO:

 - format the text in the post card (limit and highlight the word in question)
-- hook up the moving hoses
+- add nozzles to the hoses
 - styles
+- randomly choose leagues
-- allow user to choose words from league
+- allow user to choose a word from league
 - end game/scoring
-- dynamically draw lines
+- dynamically label lines